Platform Comparison March 2026

 Based on what we see when operators come to us mid-evaluation, these are the most common triggers for the Buildium-to-Yardi conversation:

-- You acquire your first commercial property and discover that Buildium cannot handle NNN calculations or CAM reconciliation
+• You acquire your first commercial property and need to evaluate NNN calculations or CAM reconciliation workflows

-- Your investors or ownership group requires financial reporting that Buildium's predefined reports cannot produce
+• Your investors or ownership group requires financial reporting beyond standard residential operating reports

-- You need integrations with banking platforms, investment management tools, or business intelligence systems that Buildium's limited API cannot support
+• You need integrations with banking platforms, investment management tools, or business intelligence systems and want to compare available integration paths

 Not every growing operator needs Voyager.
 If your portfolio is residential, under 500 units, and your reporting needs are satisfied by standard financial statements, Buildium or Breeze may be the right fit for years.
-The switch makes sense when the workarounds you are building around Buildium's limitations start costing more time than a platform migration would.
+A broader Yardi evaluation makes sense when commercial lease support, multi-entity reporting, integrations, or accounting depth become important enough to justify a platform change.
+If your portfolio includes commercial properties and you are evaluating enterprise platforms, see how Yardi compares to MRI for commercial operators.

 One thing to consider about timing

 RealPage acquired Buildium in 2019 for $580 million.
-Since the acquisition, some operators have reported changes to integration availability and pricing transparency.
-If long-term platform stability is a factor in your decision, it is worth evaluating how Buildium's roadmap aligns with RealPage's broader product strategy versus Yardi's independently owned, 40+ year track record of backward-compatible platform evolution.
+If long-term platform stability is a factor in your decision, it is worth evaluating how Buildium's roadmap aligns with RealPage's broader product strategy and how that compares with Yardi's independently owned, 40+ year platform history.

 What a Buildium-to-Yardi Migration Looks Like